How to Write Well?

-What I try to do is to turn off the Wifi and turn off the phone and force myself for two hours on writing straight (go to a library/outside when you can).
+What I try to do is turn off the Wi-Fi turn off the phone and force myself for two hours on writing straight (go to a library/outside when you can).
 It’s so painful, and it doesn’t matter the quality of the writing.
 It will be bad.
 But just that in a second phase you can go through and cut out the bad and leave the good.

 As many say, just write on, some days you write poor some days better.
 Don’t worry you will filter them out later.

 When I spend a lot of time optimizing an article, and I can see the changes and how the article improves with each edit, that makes me happy every time and is just a magical moment as you never know how it will end up before you do the hard work.

 # How to not be terrible

 Focus on the Audience and tell a story, here are some pointers on How to not be terrible at writing: